SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

+Cells **In [5]**, **In [6]**, **In [7]**, **In [8]**, **In [9]**, **In [73]** contain various routines for pre-processing images.
+Mostly they focus on grayscaling, and mean-centering the distribution of pixel values.

+**Grayscaling** images did not prove useful for me in my training.
+In order for my LeNet architecture to work on grayscale images, they had to be represented as color images (3-channel grayscale images).
+Turning images into a single channel grayscale seemed to improve the exposure/contrast on the couple sample images I looked at.
+However once I converted it to a 3-channel rgb grayscale, the clarity returned to muddiness.
+I tried various methods of scaling the pixel values across the 3 channels in attempt of retaining the visual gains I'd acheived during my single-channel grayscale conversion, but was not successful.
+Some of the attempts I made are noted in the notebook.
+When I trained on rgb grayscale images, the results were nil.

+**In [5]** `get_grayscale_datasets_1channel()` and
+**In [6]** `get_grayscale_datasets()`
+show one channel grayscale images

+**In [7]** `transform_grayscale_into_3D_grayscale()`
+shows the result of transforming a 1D grayscale image into a 3-channel grayscale image

+Here is an example of a traffic sign image before and after grayscaling.

+![alt text][image2]

+**In [8]** `get_per_channel_mean_zero_centered_datasets()`
+I tried normalizing the pixel values across the entire training dataset, and I also tried normalizing per channel.
+Both methods were unsuccessful.
+Although I these were the most common normalization techniques I read about, when I trained on these preprocessing techniques, the results were miserable - looking about the same as an untrained network.
+Perhaps I implemented them incorrectly.
+In retrospect, I believe the use case for that technique is for comparing, say frames from a security camera.
+In that case the exposure for images is the same from frame to frame (changes with time of day).
+What is different is brightness/contrast etc in different parts of the image.
+In our case, the images are taken from many different exposures, lighting conditions, color casts, etc. They are taken in different physical locations.
+So in this way, there would not be a uniformity across all images in the training set that we should try to normalize on.
+Instead, the images are zoomed in, and while they may contain shadows cutting across an image that could "confuse" the network, generally they are fairly uniform within an image.
+And shadows, etc are features that we want to train on anyway, as they are going to occur "in the wild".
+We want our network to recognize a sign whether it has a shadow cutting across it or not.
+This is my reasoning why the per channel, and per training set normalization techniques did not work.

+..And why my per image normalization technique DID work.
+**In [9]** `get_per_image_mean_centered_datasets()`
+This the normalization technique that I wound up using for training my network.

+In normalizing my data, "pixel values" were turned into values between -1 and 1.
+Though it seems more common to use 0 to 1 for images, I liked the idea of centering the image's mean at zero, which seems to be the most common method for non-image data.
+Point is, though, the arrays representing my images no longer hold values 0-255, hence cannot be displayed.
+Perhaps there is a library function that can display such an image.
+I did not see one.
+And I did not find it necessary to try viewing the resulting data visually.
+ie: no images to display here ;-)

 As a first step, I decided to convert the images to grayscale because ...

 Here is an example of a traffic sign image before and after grayscaling.